Why Baserunning Value Is Hard to See

 NPB's Elite Baserunners - What the Numbers Reveal

 One of the most efficient baserunners in NPB history is Yasuyuki Kataoka of the Seibu Lions.
 In 2008, Kataoka recorded 44 stolen bases with an 84.6 percent success rate, and his first-to-third advancement rate on singles far exceeded the league average.
 Contemporary Yakult outfielder Norichika Aoki posted modest steal totals yet ranked among the best in tag-up success on fly balls, earning high overall baserunning marks.
-More recently, SoftBank's Ukyo Shuto set an NPB record with steals in 50 consecutive games in 2020, boasting a first-base time in the 3.8-second range.
+SoftBank's Ukyo Shuto set an NPB record in 2020 with steals in 50 consecutive games, boasting a first-base time in the 3.8-second range.
 Still, steals alone do not tell the full story.
 Shuto was caught eight times that season for roughly an 86 percent success rate, but his combined baserunning value, including advancement decisions and tag-ups, rated even higher.
 True baserunning skill requires not just speed but the cognitive ability to instantly assess a pitcher's quick-step time, a catcher's pop time, and an outfielder's arm strength.

 How Baserunning Metrics Work in Practice